Oceania: Micronesia

 Micronesia began to be settled several millennia ago, although there are competing theories about the origin and arrival of the first settlers.
-There are numerous difficulties with conducting archaeological excavations in the islands, due to their size, settlement patterns and storm damage.
+There are numerous difficulties with conducting archaeological excavations in the islands, due to their size, settlement patterns, and storm damage.
 As a result, much evidence is based on linguistic analysis.

 The earliest archaeological traces of civilization have been found on the island of Saipan, dated to 1500 BCE or slightly before.
 The ancestors of the Micronesians settled there over 4,000 years ago.
 A decentralized chieftain-based system eventually evolved into a more centralized economic and religious culture centred on Yap and Pohnpei.
-The prehistories of many Micronesian islands such as Yap are not known very well.
+The prehistories of many Micronesian islands, such as Yap, are not known very well.

 The first people of the Northern Mariana Islands navigated to the islands and discovered it at some period between 4000 BCE to 2000 BCE from Southeast Asia.
 They became known as the Chamorros.
 Their language was named after them.
-The ancient Chamorro left a number of megalithic ruins, including Latte stone.
+The ancient Chamorro left several megalithic ruins, including Latte stone.
 The Refaluwasch or Carolinian people came to the Marianas in the 1800s from the Caroline Islands.
 Micronesian colonists gradually settled the Marshall Islands during the 2nd millennium BCE, with inter-island navigation made possible using traditional stick charts.